alexandra-c/federation-subscription-tools/README.md

       // If a token was sent for auth purposes, retrieve it here const { token } = ctx.connectionParams;

-      // Instantiate and initialize the GatewayDataSource subclass
-      // (data source methods will be accessible on the `gatewayApi` key) const liveBlogDataSource = new LiveBlogDataSource(gatewayEndpoint);
+      /* Instantiate and initialize all your GatewayDataSource subclasses Data source methods will be accessible on the `gatewayApi` as follows:
+        dataSources: {
+          gatewayApi: {
+            liveBlog: any
+          }
+        }
+      })
+      */
+      const liveBlogDataSource = new LiveBlogDataSource(gatewayEndpoint, "liveBlog");
-      const dataSourceContext = addGatewayDataSourceToSubscriptionContext(
+      const dataSourceContext = mergeGatewayDataSources(
         ctx,
-        liveBlogDataSource
+        [liveBlogDataSource]
       );

       // Return the complete context for the request